Please note that differences in number of speakers per session is due to the use of various session formats (roundtable, panel, interviews, etc.)

 Contributors

-Helena Kock Aström, Coordinator, Environmental affairs, Linköping, Sweden (Presentation_EN)
+Helena Kock Aström, Coordinator, Environmental affairs, Linköping, Sweden

-Rapporteur: Antonio Kaulard, Project Coordinator, Local Agenda21 Italy
+Rapporteur: Antonio Kaulard, LA21 Italy

-Session Language: English and French and Spanish Contact person: ocanabr@diba.cat |
+Session Language: English and French Contact person: |

 Objectives

 There are many levels of government involved in environmental and sustainability policy-making in Europe, but the major ones are: local, regional, national and European.
 Coordination and cooperation between them is often complex.
 Nonetheless, achieving this cooperation is necessary in order to carry out a maximum of results and to be most efficient, especially in these times of economic and environmental crisis.
-The session goals were to:
+The session goals are to:

 Methodology